 These small investments also create a culture.
 People know that shortcuts will be noticed and called out.
 In fact, the team is accountable for holding everyone accountable for quality, including their leader.
 I routinely see our senior programmers take time out to sharpen their tools before rushing in to build the next feature.
 The real turning point for me was when they started to do this without seeking permission.
 We even expect our consultants to take that time to produce work of outstanding quality.

 One thing I have stood for is full transparency about the quality of our software.
-I had learned this principle from my friend and teacher Joshua Kerievsky, and heard about the orb that Rob Mee and his colleagues had built in the gold old days of Extreme Programming that would glow red when tests failed.
-We are always chasing tough deadlines to deliver functionality, and yet, it was really important to me for our team to slow down and design a gadget that got named “Sentinella,” which would keep track of our latest system health based on the results of close to a thousand tests (running on the cloud in Travis CI).
+I had learned this principle from my friend and teacher Joshua Kerievsky, and heard about the orb that Rob Mee and his colleagues had built in the good old days of Extreme Programming that would glow red when tests failed.
+We are always chasing tough deadlines to deliver functionality, and yet, it was really important to me that our team slow down and design a gadget that got named “Sentinella,” which would keep track of our latest system health based on the results of close to a thousand tests (running on the cloud in Travis CI).
 A single failure would trigger the device to emit a disgusting sound every 10 minutes, signaling to everyone that something had really gone wrong.
-Our chief architect did the gorgeous woodwork of Sentinella and wired up the electronics.
+Our chief architect, Grant Steinfeld, did the gorgeous woodwork of Sentinella and wired up the electronics.

 Our programmers wired it up to Travis CI and wrote a simple AngularJS app to display the failure and emit the sound.
-Over the years, the gadget would sometimes stop working as we are focused on shipping our product — we have always made time to get it back up and running — because it signals to us and our community that testing and transparency is important.
+Over the years, the gadget would sometimes stop working as we were focused on shipping our product — we have always made time to get it back up and running — because it signals to us and our community that testing and transparency is important.
 Quality is important.
 And sometimes, the tools to ensure the quality that we want have to be built with our own hands.

 Sometimes, the tools that we need will emerge as a result of breakthrough innovation, and we need to be able to recognize it.
 There was a point in our development history when we found our front-end logic was breaking a lot.
-This was particularly hard to deal with as writing tests for front-end was not trivial.
+This was particularly hard to deal with as writing tests for front-ends is not trivial.
 A decade back, this was the reason behind the dictum to put all logic in the back-end.
 However, with JS making a huge difference in user experience, and our front-end being based on AngularJS, there was no escaping front-end user interaction logic.
 I didn’t like the fact that we didn’t have the right tools to do testing, and outsourcing testing to human testers didn’t seem sustainable or feasible either.
 Every year, we would survey the market for tools and everything seemed too complicated requiring major investments.
 Until, earlier last year, we came across Testim which uses machine learning to know what changes in the front-end constitute a real test failure versus a cosmetic change that can be ignored.
 It became a game changer in our testing toolkit and is now an integral part of our release cycle.

 Commandment 10: Don’t be afraid to feel your values and share it with the world